25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Church of Santa Maria delle Grazie Milan

-Sforza Castle is one of the most beautiful monuments in Milan.
-Built in the 15th century, it is one of the largest citadels in the world.
-It hosts various collections including art, antique furniture and musical instruments.
-The highlight is Michelangelo’s unfinished sculpture of Rondanini’s Pieta.
+Sforza Castle is one of the most iconic monuments in Milan.
+Built in the 15th century, it is among the largest citadels in Europe.
+Today, it hosts several museums with collections ranging from art and furniture to musical instruments.
+The highlight is Michelangelo’s unfinished sculpture Rondanini Pietà.

 Sforza Castle Milan